nickywijaya/test/doc/interface.md

 ```

 We have seen that by using interface, our code is flexible.
 The example proves that the code doesn't need major changes if we want to change the client.

+## Rule of Thumb

+- A method should only take 2 parameters **at most**.
+The first parameter is always context.
+The second parameter is well-defined main data.
+Term "should only 2 ... at most" means that it is allowed to have less than 2.
+- A method should only return 2 values **at most**.
+The first return value is a well-defined data.
+The second parameter is error.
+Term "should only 2 ... at most" means that it is allowed to have less than 2.
+- A method should return error as the last return value unless there is a condition that error will never occur.
+- The `DatabaseInterface` above already implements these rule of thumbs.

 ## Tips